Cloud-based revenue recognition for technology companies has been saved

 Understanding the accounting for cloud-based services

 Companies selling cloud-based or hosted software solutions, such as software-as-a-service (SaaS), are faced with challenges, such as identifying performance obligations and accounting for variable consideration, as they implement the new revenue recognition standard (ASC 606).
-Explore our Technology Alert series that address a broad range of questions about the accounting for cloud-computing arrangements and other cloud-based services.
+Explore our Technology Spotlight series that address a broad range of questions about the accounting for cloud-computing arrangements and other cloud-based services.

 Accounting for implementation services related to a cloud-based or hosted software arrangement